GuntisTreulands/drives/README.md

 ![PreviewImage](https://raw.githubusercontent.com/GuntisTreulands/drives/main/ExampleImages/v2_example8.png)

-Since forever, I have collected all the costs I have with my car..
+Since forever, I have collected all the costs I have with my car.
 Fuel, Taxes, insurance, car wash, repairs, and even - car value drop (once a year I check some market place to see the approx value of my car).
 But what was missing - how often do I drive, and how long are the drives.